What is gestational diabetes?

 Gestational diabetes is a type of diabetes that starts during pregnancy.
-If you have diabetes, your body isn’t able to use the sugar (glucose) in your blood as well as it should.
+If you have diabetes, your body can’t use the sugar (glucose) in your blood as well as it should.
 This causes the level of sugar in your blood to become higher than normal.

 Gestational diabetes affects 1% to 3% of all pregnant women.
 It usually develops in the second trimester (sometimes as early as the 20th week of pregnancy).
 Most often, gestational diabetes goes away after the baby is born.